SiberianTiger/siberiantiger.github.io/_posts/2020-02-11-a-kind-of-interesting-pdfs.md

 - Fact 5: Let $f$ be a bounded measurable function on a set of finite measure.
 Then, $f$ is Lebesgue integrable over the set.
 - Fact 6: Lebesgue integrable functions are closed under addition.
 In fact, Lebesgue integrable functions form a linear space.
 - Fact 7: An open set minus a closed set is an open set.
-- Fact 8: The Lebesgue measure of a measurable open set on the real line is positive.
+- Fact 8: The Lebesgue measure of a measurable non-empty open set on the real line is positive.
 - Fact 9: The Lebesgue integral of a positive function on a set of positive measure is positive.

 Now we are ready to begin our argument.